syncfusion-content/blazor-docs/blazor/kanban/drag-and-drop.md

 Drag the card from the Kanban board and drop it to the Schedule component.

-In the following sample, we remove the data from the Kanban board using the `DeleteCard` public method at the `ActionBegin` event of Schedule component and add it to the Schedule component at Kanban `dragStop` event when dragging the card and dropping it to the Schedule.
+In the following sample, the data is removed from the Kanban board using the `DeleteCard` public method at the `ActionBegin` event of Schedule component and added to the Schedule component at Kanban `dragStop` event when dragging and dropping the card to the Schedule.

 {% tabs %}
 {% highlight cshtml tabtitle="Index.razor" hl_lines="4" %}